 And if you decide to submit a video 2-3 minutes and no more will be accepted.

-These migraine interviews in The New York Times, published on 15 Dec.
-2009 inspired me and reinforced my belief that sharing information helps others:
+These migraine interviews were published (way) back in 2009 in The New York Times, and they still inspire me and reinforce my belief that sharing information helps others:

 Tara Parker-Pope interviews 6 people that suffer from Migraines in a recorded article called “The Voices of Migraine”.
 Please click on the pictures to hear the interviews.